paulscherrerinstitute/slsDetector/README.rst

     #               portName,       # The name of the asyn port driver to be created.
     #               configFileName, # The configuration file to the detector.
     #               detectorId,     # The detector index number running on the same system.
+    #               numModules,     # The number of modules for a multi-module detector.
     #               maxBuffers,     # The maximum number of NDArray buffers that the NDArrayPool for this driver is
     #                                 allowed to allocate.
 Set this to -1 to allow an unlimited number of buffers.
     #               maxMemory)      # The maximum amount of memory that the NDArrayPool for this driver is